Gahow/trace-replayer/README.md

 # LLM anonymous Trace-Replayer

-**Trace-Replayer** is a Rust-based tool for replaying **anonymous traces** (e.g., https://github.com/alibaba-edu/qwen-bailian-usagetraces-anon) containing block hashes, making it easier for developers to conduct **debugging and performance benchmarking** of LLM serving systems.
+**Trace-Replayer** is a Rust-based tool for replaying **anonymous traces** (e.g., https://github.com/alibaba-edu/qwen-bailian-usagetraces-anon) containing block hashes on backend serving systems (e.g., vLLM, a cluster of vLLM, etc), making it easier for developers to conduct **debugging and performance benchmarking** of LLM serving systems.

-At a high-level, it reconstructs **prompts** based on **prompt length + block hashes** recorded in the trace (preserving the same KVCache hit patterns), sends requests to specified API endpoints, and records responses for further analysis and evaluation.
+At a high-level, it reconstructs **prompts** based on **prompt length + block hashes** recorded in the trace (preserving the same KVCache hit patterns) on-the-fly, sends requests to specified API endpoints, and records responses for further analysis and evaluation.